philipNoonan/oglFusionKinectV2/README.md

 <h3>Dependencies</h2>

 Although not explicitly used, we have found that having CUDA installed can make the installation process easier.
-If you are installing CUDA 9.2 you may need to edit the file C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.2\include\crt\host_config.h on libe 131 to "< MSVC 1919" from "< MSVC 1913"
+If you are installing CUDA 9.2 you may need to edit the file C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.2\include\crt\host_config.h on line 131 to "< MSVC 1919" from "< MSVC 1913"

 We use vcpkg to install dependencies.
 Get vcpkg from the link and follow its installation instructions.